2015 SPONSORS / PARTNERS

 The SPIRIT of the JERSEYS State History Fair would not be possible without the support and assistance of many individuals and organizations.
 Their support has contributed greatly to the Fair's success and we are appreciative of all their efforts.

-North Jersey Highlands Historical Society has generously agreed to sponsor Mr. Jack Sherry as Benjamin Franklin.
-The Society (NJHHS), founded in 1958, is dedicated to collecting and communicating the history of the Northeastern Highlands Region from prehistoric Native American to the present.
-We have a special interest in historic iron-making and the history associated with the Ringwood Manor State Park, the industries, events, and people.
+North Jersey Highlands Historical Society has generously agreed to once again sponsor Mr. Jack Sherry as Benjamin Franklin.
+The Society (NJHHS), founded in 1958, is dedicated to collecting & communicating the history of the Northeastern Highlands Region from prehistoric Native American to the present.
+They have a special interest in historic iron-making & the history associated with Ringwood Manor State Park - its industries, events & people.